International Training Course

 ▲developing a tolerant and understanding approach to other young people’s cultures

-▲mapping the extremism/radicalization phenomena in Europe and find connections between them
+▲mapping the extremism/radicalization phenomena in Europe and finding connections between them

 ▲ analyzing European values and how they can be used as tools against extremism and radicalization